JaredLBailey/JaredLBailey.github.io/_posts/2025-11-01-Imitation-Learning.md

 ### Additional Tools

 Additional tool interfaces were explored for pliers, a can opener, and rod-based tools like a screwdriver.
-These mechanisms made use of sinchable bungee cords, allowing the user to swap tools in and out.
+These mechanisms made use of cinchable bungee cords, allowing the user to swap tools in and out at a moment's notice.

 | Pliers | Screwdriver | Can Top Opener |
 |:------------------:|:------------------:|:-----------------------------:|